Marklogic-retired/marklogic-data-hub/_pages/getting-started.md

 QuickStart is a simple User Interface that you can run locally to start working with the Data Hub quickly.
 With QuickStart you will have a working hub in a matter of minutes.
 No need to worry about deployment strategies or configuration details.
 Simply run the jar and point it at your MarkLogic installation.

 <div class="jumbotron" markdown="1">
-**\*QuickStart is not meant for production applications.
-We assume that you are running QuickStart on your local host.**
+**\*The MarkLogic Data Hub is production grade.
+However, this tutorial is meant to get you started quickly.
+As such we assume that you are running QuickStart on your local host.**
 </div>

 ## QuickStart Architecture